-Table 2.8 | Transport sector indicators by mode in 2050 (IEA, 2017a).

-Share of energy consumption, biofuel consumption, CO2 emissions, and reduction of energy consumption and CO2 emissions from 2014.
-(CO2 emissions are wellto-wheel emissions, including the emission during the fuel production.), LDV: light duty vehicle, HDV: heavy duty vehicle.
+Table 2.8: Transport sector indicators by mode in 2050 (IEA, 2017a).
+Share of Energy consumption, biofuel consumption, CO2 emissions, and reduction of energy consumption and CO2 emissions from 2014.
+(CO2 emissions are Well-to-Wheel emissions, including the emission during the fuel production.), LDV: Light Duty Vehicle, HDV: Heavy Duty Vehicle

-Share of Each Mode (%) Reduction from 2014 (%)
+Share of each mode (%) Reduction from 2014 (%)

-Energy Biofuel CO 2 Energy CO 2
+Energy Biofuel CO2 Energy CO 2

 LDV 36 17 30 51 81

 HDV 33 35 36 8 56

-Rail 6 - -1 -136 107
+Rail 6 -1 -136 107

 Aviation 12 28 14 14 56

 Shipping 17 21 21 26 29

-internal combustion engine vehicles to electric vehicles, especially plug-in hybrid electric vehicles.
+In road transport, incremental vehicle improvements (including engines) are relevant, especially in the short to medium term.
+Hybrid electric vehicles (HEVs) are also instrumental to enabling the transition from ICEs (internal combustion engine vehicles) to electric vehicles, especially plug-in hybrid electric vehicles (PHEVs).
 Electrification is a powerful measure to decarbonize short-distance vehicles (passenger cars and two and three wheelers) and the rail sector.
-In road freight transport (trucks), systemic improvements (e.g., in supply chains, logistics, and routing) would be effective measures in conjunction with efficiency improvement of vehicles.
+In road freight transport (trucks), systemic improvements (e.g., in supply chains, logistics, and routing) would be effective measures with efficiency improvement of vehicles.
 Shipping and aviation are more challenging to decarbonize, while their demand growth is projected to be higher than other transport modes.
 Both modes would need to pursue highly ambitious efficiency improvements and use of low-carbon fuels.
 In the near and medium term, this would be advanced biofuels while in the long term it could be hydrogen as direct use for shipping or an intermediate product for synthetic fuels for both modes (IEA, 2017a).